11 Things You Can Fix Today for Saving a Failing Relationship

 Unless there was a profound betrayal, trust doesn’t suddenly fade.
 Usually, it wears down gradually due to emotional instability.
 Your partner may start to doubt your motives or your promises when trust is lacking.
 You may even feel the need to defend yourself more frequently.
 That’s where Actions repair trust considerably more successfully than apologies.

-Rather than using words to reassure your spouse, you can start showing your dependability in regular ways, such as keeping your word on everyday tasks, being open about your intentions, and speaking honestly when anything changes.
-These steps eventually bring back predictability, which is the cornerstone of trust.
+Rather than using words to reassure your spouse, you can start showing your dependability in everyday ways, such as keeping your word on tasks, being open about your intentions, and speaking honestly when things change.
+These steps eventually restore predictability, the cornerstone of trust.

 6. Reigniting Interest and Curiosity About Each Other